Iron Won’t Turn On? 6 Quick Fixes to Get It Working

 Featured-iron-fixes

-If your iron won’t turn on, do this:
+If your iron won’t turn on:

 1. Check the circuit breaker